Broadway Ticket Availability

 The League of American Theaters and Producers has a special telephone line called the Broadway Line for information on most Broadway shows (except ``The Lion King″ and ``Beauty and the Beast″) and how to purchase tickets.
 Calls must be made on a touch-tone phone.
 The number is 1-888 BROADWAY.
 The line will also provide information on Broadway touring productions.
 Consumers in the New York tri-state area may call (212) 302-4111.

-The TKTS booths in Times Square at Broadway and 47th Street and in the World Trade Center sell same-day discount tickets to Broadway, off-Broadway, music and dance productions.
+The TKTS booth in Times Square at Broadway and 47th Street sells same-day discount tickets to Broadway, off-Broadway, music and dance productions.
 There is a $2.50 service charge per ticket.
 Cash or travelers checks only.
+The downtown TKTS booth is located at Bowling Green Park Plaza.
+Hours of operation are Monday through Friday 11:00 a.m.-5:30 p.m., Saturday 11:00 a.m.-3:30 p.m.
+Closed Sunday.

 In addition, full-price tickets and information on Broadway and off-Broadway shows are available at the Broadway Ticket Center, located on the east side of Broadway between 46th Street and 47th Street.
 There is a $4.50 service charge per ticket.